stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ```

 Finally, on the fifth line we publicly import a module and give it
 a new name.
-This name will then be the one seen we transitively
+This name will then be the one seen when we transitively
 import `Data.List1` via `Appendices.Projects`.
 To see this, start
 a REPL session without loading a source file from this project's
 root folder: